CraftAcademy/library-challenge/README.md

 I would like to be able to have a collection of books
 ```

+As a Library
+In order to have a good books to offer to the public
+I would like to be able to add books to my collection

 ```
 As a library
 In order to have good books to offer to the public